 Seguin has only goal in shootout, Stars beat Avalanche 4-3

-Dallas Stars center Tyler Seguin celebrates his goal with teammates Jamie Benn , Jason Spezza , Esa Lindell and John Klingberg during the third period of an NHL hockey game against the Colorado Avalanche in Dallas, Saturday, April 8, 2017.
-The Stars won 4-3 in an overtime shootout.
+Dallas Stars goalie Kari Lehtonen is congratulated by teammate Jason Spezza after an NHL hockey game against the Colorado Avalanche in Dallas, Saturday, April 8, 2017.
+The Stars won 4-2 in an overtime shootout.

 Add your comments below